 Noam represents individuals and entities in high-stakes criminal matters and complex civil litigation.
 He is a passionate advocate who fights tirelessly to advance the interests of clients facing potentially life-altering legal challenges.

-Noam is an experienced trial lawyer and appellate practitioner who has briefed and argued numerous appeals before the U.S. Court of Appeals for the Second Circuit.
+Noam is an experienced trial lawyer and appellate practitioner who has briefed and argued more than a dozen appeals before the U.S. Court of Appeals for the Second Circuit.
 He primarily handles criminal defense matters, representing individuals accused of the full range of federal crimes, from insider trading and securities fraud to narcotics and firearms offenses, cybercrime (including matters related to cryptocurrency), money laundering, the Anti-Kickback Statute, the Travel Act, and RICO, among others.
 Noam has substantial experience engaging and, where necessary, crossing swords with the Department of Justice and state prosecutors’ offices.
 A member of the Criminal Justice Act (CJA) Panels for both the Southern and Eastern Districts of New York, he also regularly represents indigent defendants by court appointment.